 I highly recommend watching these colorful, vibrant decorations will surely give you an unforgettable experience during Chinese New Year 🎉️

 Since the Chinese new year is a spiritual day, the temples are filled with people there to pray for renewal of the bad and old and welcome the new and the good.

 The Chinese community in Thailand has a long history and has played an important role in the country's culture, economy, and society.
-So, Chinese New Year is a way for this community to celebrate and preserve their cultural heritage and traditions 🥳 Celebrations for the Chinese New Year are spread across two to three days.
+So, Chinese New Year is a way for this community to celebrate and preserve their cultural heritage and traditions 🥳 The festivities for Chinese New Year usually extend over a period of two to three days.
 Thai temples and shrines get crowded with people coming to worship for a successful year ahead 🎉️

 Foodies will have a great time there during festivity as the streets are filled with food stalls, dragon dancers, and even acrobats with their performances 🎉️ If you have a thought to visit, shop for RED!
 Because the Chinese New Year is associated with the color red.
 I'm sure you will enjoy a memorable festivity during the final day of the Chinese New Year 🥳

-The Lantern Festival is where people hang beautifully crafted Chinese paper lanterns from their homes 🥳 From a distance, streets upon streets light up in red, making this a very pretty holiday.
+The Lantern Festival is a celebration where individuals adorn their homes with exquisitely crafted Chinese paper lanterns 🥳 When viewed from afar, streets across the city glow in shades of red, making it an enchanting and picturesque holiday.
 In addition, it is an occasion to celebrate Chinese heritage and customs and an opportunity for people to come together, share good wishes, and begin the new year 🎉️

 Yaowaraj, also known as "China Town," in Krung Thep Maha Nakhon (Bangkok) is a great place to experience the Chinese New Year 🥳 The area is known for its vibrant Chinese culture and is home to many Chinese Thai businesses and temples.